britram/pins/draft-trammell-inip-pins.md

 A naming service must make it possible to guarantee that two different names are easily distinguishable from each other by its human users.

+### Minimal Structure

+A naming service should impose as little structure on the names it supports as practical in order to be universally applicable.
+Naming services that impose a given organizational structure on the names expressible using the service will not translate well to societies where that organizational structure is not prevalent.

 ## Authority

 Every Association among names, addresses, and auxiliary data is subject to